Best Stock Brokers In The UK 2025

 Fees are one of the most significant differences between brokers.
 Some charge per trade, others have monthly or annual fees.

-- Trading fees: Look at the cost per trade.
+- Trading fees: Look at the cost per stock trade.
 Even a small difference matters if you trade often.

 - Account fees: Some brokers charge inactivity fees or annual fees.